Vino’s standard unit of deployment are sandboxed WebAssembly binaries. Think of them as lightweight containers for code.

 Every component feels like a greenfield project.
 Technical debt still matters, but it no longer slows you down.

 Vino draws a line between building an application and a software library because one changes frequently, the other doesn’t.
 Developers build Vino components the same way they write source code now.
 At a higher level, application developers wire components together into schematics that define application functionality.

 When an application changes, it’s easier to reposition composable blocks than it is to refactor, rebuild, and reintegrate source code.
 It’s what we wish microservices were.Learn more about our mission

 Our mission at Vino revolves around reusing what works to deliver outcomes faster.
 Chances are you already have a lot of code so it’s important that we work with what exists.
 Teams can integrate Vino into any platform with either native SDKs or with Vino running as a microservice.
 Build up in pieces.

-The Vino runtime will be open when generally available and builds atop WasmCloud, an open source platform backed by large companies.
+The Vino runtime will be open when generally available and integrates with as a standard GRPC services.
 User-created Vino components are waPC-compliant WebAssembly that can run anywhere, including the kubernetes clusters you have now.
-We protect your investment in Vino by ensuring you can always get out what you put in.Learn more about waPC Learn how we use WasmCloud
+We protect your investment in Vino by ensuring you can always get out what you put in.Learn more about waPC

 WebAssembly components are naturally sandboxed and come pre-baked with 25 years of web application security already included.
-Privileged access is granted per-component, reducing the surface area for vulnerabilities.Visit our WebAssembly FAQ
+Privileged access is granted per-component, reducing the surface area for vulnerabilities.Learn more about how Vino works

 We built Vino because we were tired of solving solved problems.
 We wanted to build faster, cheaper, and better.